The Purposes of Cub Scouting

 Bobcat.
 The Bobcat rank is for all boys who join Cub Scouting.

 Bear.
-The Bear rank is for boys who have completed second grade (or are age 9).
+The Bear rank is for youth who have completed second grade (or are age 9).
 There are 24 Bear achievements in four categories.
 The Cub Scout must complete 12 of these to earn the Bear badge.
 These requirements are somewhat more difficult and challenging than those for Wolf rank.

 Many of the activities happen right in the den and pack.
 The most important are the weekly den meetings and the monthly pack meetings.